NHS England investigations

 The scope of this guidance will solely relate to how performance concerns are managed in accordance with the PLR in London.

-A key reference document for this is the Framework for managing performer concerns.
+A key reference document for this is NHS England’s Policy on managing the NHS Performers Lists (England), which was published in July 2024 and superseded the Framework for managing performer concerns in October.

 How concerns come to the attention of NHS England (London)